 A well-researched and articulated book by New York University (NYU) Prof Maha Aziz, a promising global thinker.
 She explains the major risks we face and offers plausible solutions to critical issues... a great addition to the global dialogue in international relations.

 Great book!
 It was easy to read, even for those without an academic background in risk.
 It enlightened me with types of risks we should be concerned about, and also, motivated me to spread the words around what we can do to make changes to collectively reduce the risks globally.
-I thought it is a great book, especially, for young adults who will play a role in the global economic ecosystem.

 I read this mainly while traveling for work.
 I found it clear, provoking, and accessible.
 As a scientist focused on developing medicines, the book’s topic seemed to fall well beyond my daily pondering.
 I picked it up at a friend’s recommendation, and it quickly opened my mind.
 It’s a great reminder to look beyond my chosen microcosm and to think and participate in shaping our greater society, because it matters.